FOSSILGUY.COM

 The Sail of Spinosaurus

-Image of the large and dense spines of the Spinosaurus Dinosaur.
+Image of the large and dense neural spines of the Spinosaurus dinosaur forming its characteristic sail.

 Below is an interactive 3D model of Spinosaurus that uses the new findings including the paddle-like tail that is clearly designed for water propulsion.